propagating/neoquest-helper/README.md

 ---

 The script also places two buttons in stats: Autobattle (on/off) and Trainer (on/off)
-Note: these functions enable automatic page loads, which is against neopets rules.
+**NOTE: These functions enable automatic page loads, which is against neopets rules.
+Don't leave on for a ridiculous number of hours, and you probably shouldn't do anything else on neopets while it's running.
+Read a book or something.**

 Autobattle will (in battle):
  - 'do nothing' when stunned;